Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

 The Cataclysmic Variable (CV) model of ELM WD formation in this paper assumes that the progenitor of the ELM WD was the initially less massive star.
 The initially more massive star formed a WD companion.

-From the discussion in Section \ref{sec:conservative}, magnetic braking is key in forming ELM WD so that the envelope is stripped before the core can grow too large.
+From the discussion in Appendix \ref{sec:conservative}, magnetic braking is key to form ELM WDs so that the envelope is stripped before the core can grow too large.
 This section starts with a brief summary of previous work on CV binaries with both unevolved ($M_{\rm c}=0$) and slightly evolved ($M_{\rm c} \la 0.05\, M_\odot$) stars transferring mass to a WD.
-The ELM formation model presented here is the extension to CV's with higher core masses in the range $M_{\rm c} \simeq 0.06-0.16\, M_\odot$.
+The ELM formation model presented here is the extension to CVs with higher core masses in the range $0.06 \la M_{\rm c}/M_{\odot} \la 0.16$.
 In this model, the ELM WD started as the donor star, and appeared as a $M<0.18\, M_\odot$ WD at the end of MT.
-The lower core mass end for ELM WD comes from the requirement that MT ends before the AM CVN phase, so that the ELM WD may be observed as a pulsator.
-The upper core mass limit for ELM WD is set by requiring that no shell flashes occur on the WD cooling track, allowing thick surface hydrogen layers and long-lived stable nuclear burning.
+The lower core mass end for the ELM WD comes from the requirement that MT ends before the AM CVN phase, so that the ELM WD may be observed as a pulsator.
+The upper core mass limit for the ELM WD is set by requiring that no shell flashes occur on the WD cooling track, allowing thick surface hydrogen layers and long-lived stable nuclear burning.